ahilbers/renewable_test_PSMs/README.md

 The `6 region` model topology is based on the IEEE 6-bus test system, used in many previous studies.
 The renewable-ready topology, including the links and locations of demand & supply technologies, is based on a renewable 6-bus model, introduced in the following paper:

 - S Kamalinia, M Shahidehpour (2010).
 Generation expansion planning in wind-thermal power systems.
 IET Generation, Transmission & Distribution, 4(8), 940-951. doi:[10.1049/iet-gtd.2009.0695](https://doi.org/10.1049/iet-gtd.2009.0695)

-- Data does not have leap days
-- Code written for easy development of models -- use tests to check model behaves as desired.
-- Warnings of type `monetary` interest rate of zero for technology XXXX, setting depreciation rate as 1/lifetime. can be ignored.